It is your fourth week in the course already?!! Amazing how time flies!

 - Read about The First Nations principles of OCAP (required)

 - Scan the contents of TCPS 2 (2014)— the latest edition of Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans

-- Post to the Discussion Board with as much as you can, engage with what your co-learners are saying about ethics
+- Respond and post in the Discussion Board , engage with what your co-learners are saying about ethics in community based research.

 Optional additional resources!

 - Choosing sensitive topics to research (e.g., stigma, sexual health, drug use)

 - Understanding Power and Context in Data Collection